-This Fusilli with Mushroom and Roasted Butternut Squash is a delicious fall recipe for you and your family enjoy for a quick dinner.
+This Fusilli with Mushroom and Roasted Butternut Squash is a delicious, quick fall recipe for you and your family to enjoy.
 Easy and delicious!!

-While you are reading this I will be landing in Chicago.
-YES, I am so excited to be able to spend the weekend in this beautiful city with my husband and one of my best friends Haydê.
-She already visited me few times in Toronto and now it is my turn.
+While you are reading this, I will be landing in Chicago.
+YES, I am so excited to be able to spend the weekend in this beautiful city with my husband and one of my best friends, Haydê.
+She already visited me few times in Toronto and now it’s my turn.
 My husband has to travel to Chicago for work and I took this opportunity to visit my special friend.
-She is my childhood friend and has been living in USA for over 13 years.
-Now, she is attending Law school in Chicago.
-We grew up in Brazil and every time we are together it is so much fun because we always remember our funny experiences we had when we were children.
+She is my childhood friend and has been living in the USA for over 13 years.
+Currently, she is attending Law school in Chicago.
+We grew up in Brazil and every time we are together it is so much fun.
+We always remember our funny experiences as children.
 I am sure we are going to have so much fun this weekend.
-So excited!!
+I’m so excited!!

-But, before I left Toronto I made this simple and tasty Fusilli with mushroom and roasted butternut squash.
-This is the only way that my husband eats butternut squash without complaining.
-Yes, guys believe me he doesn’t like butternut squash.
-I know what question is crossing your mind now “who does like butternut squash?”
+But before I left Toronto, I made this simple, tasty fusilli with mushroom and roasted butternut squash.
+This is the only way my husband eats butternut squash without complaining.
+Yes, guys, believe me.
+He doesn’t like butternut squash.
+I know what question is crossing your mind now, “who doesn’t like butternut squash?”
 I know, I know… he is so picky.
 This time I made it and he actually ate it ALL.
 I was so happy!!!
-Finally some delicious fall foods that he eats.
-Sorry, baby I am being mean with you.
-But you know I love you, right? 😉
+Finally, some delicious fall foods he eats.
+Sorry, baby, I am being mean to you, but you know I love you, right? 😉

 So, this recipe is so easy to make but there are few things that I would like to point out:

-- One important thing to do when you roast your butternut squash is to cut it into roughly the same size.
-The reason why I am saying that is because you want all the pieces to cook at the same time.
+- It’s important to cut your butternut squash into roughly the same size pieces.
+This ensures all the pieces to cook at the same time.
 If you cut them in different sizes, the smaller will cook faster than others and they will probably become soggy by the time the bigger pieces are ready.

-- And finally, toss every single piece with olive oil, but making sure the pieces are coated on all sides because if not the sides that are not coated will be very dry.
+- And finally, toss every single piece with olive oil.
+Make sure the pieces are coated on all sides.
+If they aren’t, the sides not coated will be very dry.

 - 2 cups whole wheat Fusilli pasta